MaggieWalsh/walsh_and_co/README.md

         ![whitespace](docs/whitespace.jpeg)

       * In the footer the links were the blue, it didn't suit the style of the rest of the website so I targeted the links in my css in order to change them to a more pleasing colour.

+        The contrast between the footer color and the font was poor, I removed the muted text class to revert it to it's darker color.

         ![links](docs/links.png)

   * ## Deployment